Kentucky is known as one of the top states for hand crafted arts, and

 music and films.

-The 32nd annual Bardstown Arts, Crafts & Antique Fair
+October brings the Bardstown Arts, Crafts & Antique Fair

-will be held Oct.
-13-14 in historic downtown Bardstown.
+, in historic downtown Bardstown.
 The festival

 features 200 artists and craftsmen, delicious southern foods and music.